 Whitelisting can be applied to both agents as well as appliances.
 Appliance whitelists are implemented via monitoring policies; this whitelisting tells the appliances to ignore (not process) the received traffic.
 Agent whitelisting is implemented via assignment policies; this whitelisting prevents an agent from sending IP traffic over the network and is useful when trying to reduce the overall traffic load on the network.

 Articles in this section

 - Can agents white-list traffic?

-- Can the Alert Logic agent transport data to Threat Manager on a customizable port?
+- Can the Alert Logic agent transport network traffic to the Alert Logic appliance on a customizable port?

 - Do whitelisting policies in the Alert Logic console get applied to appliances and agents?